What is hepatitis A?

 How common is hepatitis A?

-Many gay and bisexual men have had hepatitis A, which is why many clinics offer vaccination against it free.
+Many gay and bisexual men have had hepatitis A, and many clinics offer vaccination free.

 Hepatitis A is usually the least serious of the three main types of hepatitis, but it can still make you very ill.
 If you have another liver problem (for example if you have hepatitis C), picking up hepatitis A can be very bad news.